 - 1.37 We are implementing a more consistent and transparent approach to the regulation of termination rates, including applying a charge control for WCT on all providers.
 This replaces our previous approach where only BT was subject to a charge control, while other providers with SMP were subject to a fair and reasonable charges requirement, with some potential for variation from the BT charge controlled rate. - 1.38 We are also simplifying the charge control arrangements by introducing a single flat rate cap, rather than a control based on the average of rates charged at different times.
-The benefits of time of day pricing are now much reduced in termination markets and this represents a simple, transparent and proportionate way of regulating termination rates.11 - 1.39 The WCT charge control is based on long-run incremental cost (LRIC).12 We are reducing the current nominal average charge of 0.0346 pence per minute (ppm) down to 0.0303ppm in 2018/19 (in real 2016/17 prices) and thereafter by a real reduction of around 6% per year.
-This amounts to an estimated overall reduction of around £6m over the three years of the control, or about 6p per year per line on average.13 The cap based on our 'bottom-up' cost model is set out in Table 1.6 below:
+The benefits of time of day pricing are now much reduced in termination markets and this represents a simple, transparent and proportionate way of regulating termination rates. - 1.39 The WCT charge control is based on long-run incremental cost (LRIC).
+We are reducing the current nominal average charge of 0.0346 pence per minute (ppm) to 0.0323ppm from 1 February 2018 (in nominal prices) and thereafter by a real reduction of around 6-7% per year.
+This amounts to an estimated overall reduction of around £4m over the three years of the control, or about 4p per year per line on average.
+The ppm cap and values of X in the CPI-X formula based on our 'bottom-up' cost model are set out in Table 1.6 below:

-11 Mobile termination rates have been capped by reference to a single flat rate since May 2015: see Ofcom, 2015.
+&lt;sup>10 Mobile termination rates have been capped by reference to a single flat rate since May 2015: see Ofcom, 2015.
 Mobile call termination market review 2015-2018.

-12 LRIC are those costs which are caused by the provision of a defined increment or service - i.e. those costs that would not be incurred if that service was no longer provided, while all other services and products are still provided.
+&lt;sup>11 LRIC are those costs which are caused by the provision of a defined increment or service - i.e. those costs that would not be incurred if that service was no longer provided, while all other services and products are still provided.

-13 This is based on assuming 37.0bn minutes of net incoming traffic per year based on data from 2016 (33.7bn minutes of mobile-to-fixed traffic and ~3.3bn minutes of incoming international traffic) and 33.5m fixed lines per year (including ISDN channels).
+&lt;sup>12 This is based on assuming 37.0bn minutes of net incoming traffic per year based on data from 2016 (33.7bn minutes of mobile-to-fixed traffic and ~3.3bn minutes of incoming international traffic) and 33.5m fixed lines per year (including ISDN channels).
 Source: rates are taken from the Ofcom termination cost model published with this statement; volume data is taken from the Ofcom quarterly telecoms data tables.